DNA-MGC+: A versatile codec for reliable and resource-efficient data storage on synthetic DNA: Methods

 \end{enumerate}

-\item {\em Outer RS decoding: } Fragments declared as dropouts at the inner decoding stage are treated as erasures at the outer-code level, while incorrectly decoded fragments induce residual substitution errors that remain undetected.
+\item {\em Outer RS decoding: } Indices for which no valid fragment is recovered at the inner decoding stage result in erasures at the outer-code level, while incorrectly decoded fragments induce residual substitution errors that remain undetected.
 All recovered fragments are reordered according to their prepended indices, and outer RS decoding is then applied.
-Let \(E\) and \(S\) denote the numbers of erasures and substitution errors, respectively, among the \(N\) outer code symbols.
+Assuming the data is encoded in a single packet, let \(E\) and \(S\) denote the numbers of erasures and substitution errors, respectively, among the $N$ outer code symbols.
 Successful data retrieval with an exact match is guaranteed whenever $E + 2S \le N - K$, which is equivalent to requiring that the number of correctly decoded fragments exceeds the number of incorrectly decoded fragments by at least \(K\).
+In the multi-packet case, the packet index is additionally used to first assign recovered fragments to their respective packets before outer RS decoding is applied independently within each packet.
+Consequently, successful data retrieval requires that the aforementioned condition be satisfied for every packet.

 \item {\em Defragmentation: } The recovered payload fragments are concatenated to reconstruct the original binary file.

 \end{enumerate}